Best self-guided walking tour of Georgetown, D.C.

 1. Georgetown Waterfront Park

-When you ask your Uber driver to bring you to Georgetown Waterfront Park you will most likely get dropped off at the entrance to Washington Harbour, a modern shopping and dining complex.
-You will see many brides and grooms here!
+When you ask your Uber driver to bring you to Georgetown Waterfront Park you will most likely get dropped off at the entrance to Washington Harbour, a modern shopping and dining complex anchored by four wedding-venue style restaurants.
+On weekends, you will see many brides and grooms here!
+With the river ahead of you, turn right, and you will reach the actual 10-acre park.
 Stroll along the waterfront and enjoy views of people kayaking, crewing, or taking sightseeing cruises.
-With the river ahead of you, turn right, and you will reach the actual 10-acre park.
 In addition to the waterfront promenade, there are walkways, benches, and large open lawn areas.
-When you are done at the park…
+If you would like to read some interesting history about Georgetown as you are starting this tour, click here.

 2. Baked & Wired (1052 Thomas Jefferson St NW)